edible garden trail

 168 hawkesbury road, springwood

-The garden follows organic and permaculture principles with two large enclosed areas for growing vegies.
-Our food forest has over fifty different varieties of fruit trees and a bush tucker garden.
-We have propagated lots of plants at very reasonable prices and jams and preserves made from the garden's produce will also be for sale.
+The garden follows organic and permaculture principles with two large enclosed areas for growing veggies.
+Our food forest has over fifty different varieties of fruit trees, a bush tucker garden and a yarning circle.
+There are hot and cold composts and a worm farm.
+We have propagated lots of plants for sale at very reasonable prices.
+Jams and preserves made from the garden's produce will also be for sale.

-Light refreshments, savoury finger food, muffins, slices, tea, coffee and Kombucha will be available.
-Children are welcome; we have a play area and lots of space for children to run around and enjoy themselves.
-You are also welcome to bring your own picnic.
-Wheelchair friendly.
+Children are welcome; we have a play area and lots of space for children to have fun.
+You are also welcome to bring your own picnic and enjoy our beautiful garden which is quite easy to access for those with limited mobility.

 16 edna avenue, springwood